 FEDERAL PELL GRANT - a federal aid program based on financial need.
 A recipient must be enrolled in an eligible program of study and cannot have received previously a baccalaureate degree.
 Awards are for both direct and indirect educational expenses.
-Because Pell Grants often provide a foundation for other forms of aid. students seeking any type of financial aid should apply for Pell.
+Because Pell Grants often provide a foundation for other forms of aid, students seeking any type of financial aid should apply for Pell.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG) - a federal program designed to assist students with financial need which exceeds that covered by other aid programs.
-Priority normally is given to Pell Grant recipients who, after assuming a work-study or loan commitment, still demonstrate additional need.
+Priority is given to Pell Grant recipients with greatest remaining need.